sunaku/tork/README.markdown

 worker process to run the tests affected by those changed files.
 This is all performed automatically.
 But what if you want to manually run a test file?

 You can (re)run any test file by simply saving it!
-When you do, Tork tries to figure out which tests inside your newly saved test file have changed (using diff and regexps) and then attempts to run just those.
+When you do, tork tries to figure out which tests inside your newly saved test file have changed (using diff and regexps) and then attempts to run just those.
 To make it run *all* tests in your saved file, simply save the file *again* without changing it.